AlbertL7/CIvilization-7-Illuminati/README.md

 A custom Antiquity Age civilization mod for **Sid Meier's Civilization VII**.

 > *"A secret society of immense power and influence, the Illuminati operate from the shadows.
-Keepers of ancient relics such as the legendary Ark of the Covenant."*
+Keepers of ancient relics such as the legendary Ark of the Covenant."* The illuminati weild influece, lurk in the shadows desguised as assassins, and hide in the open with knights Templar.

 ## Features